In this intensive, one-day course, you will learn the key features and benefits of the SystemVerilog Assertion language and its use in VCS.

 At the end of this workshop the student should be able to:

 - Use reusable properties and sequences in assertions

-- Develop separate modules for assertions and bind them to the components of the testbench
+- Bind assertion modules to the components of a testbench

 - Debug assertion output using DVE